Understanding New Schedule 1-A Additional Deductions Created by the One Big Beautiful Bill Act (OBBBA)

 More Information

-For more information regarding refund, cancellation, and complaint policies, please contact our offices at 1(800) 367-8130.
+For more information regarding refund, cancellation, and complaint policies, contact our offices at 1(800) 367-8130.